 Looking north to Dunk Island as the adjacent island.

-It was absolutely beautiful looking out the bay and the big bouldery coastline.
+It was absolutely beautiful looking out over the bay and the big bouldery coastline.
 It was also beautiful with a deckchair on the beach or a small deck, table with chairs above the beach that looked out through leafy branches of an overhead rainforest tree.
 I read a whole book while I was there.